shift-js/shift-js/README.md

 grunt test
 ```

-The test suite contains unit tests for each of the main parts of the transpiler.
+The test suite contains tests for each of the main parts of the transpiler.

-- ```lexerTests/``` : tests to ensure that the lexer is generating the correct token stream
+- Lexer tests ensure that the lexer is generating the correct token stream

-- ```parserTests/``` : tests to ensure that the parser is generating the correct AST based on the token stream
+- Parser tests ensure that the parser is generating the correct AST based on the token stream

-- ```generatorTests/``` : tests to ensure that Escodgen is generating the correct JavaScript based on the AST
+- Generator tests to ensure that Escodgen is generating the correct JavaScript based on the AST

-- ```endToEnd/``` : tests to ensure that the transpiler as a whole is generating the correct JavaScript based on the Swift input
+- End to end tests to ensure that the transpiler as a whole is generating the correct JavaScript based on the Swift input

 To run any of these particular tests, rather then the entire test suite, use one of the following: